 Want to Learn Iridology in your Hometown?

-I am teaching a weekend tutorial for Iridology in Lethbridge, Alberta in October 2018.
 If you are interested in learning Iridology in your own hometown and have a group of 6 or more participants, I am willing to travel to you.
 Please email me at firstname.lastname@example.org to discuss the possibility of hosting a weekend of Iridology training in your area.

 I recently wrote about my new line of products inspired by my Grandma’s Grandmother, Marie Rose Delorme Smith.

 Marie Rose was a writer and midwife on the prairies of Southern Alberta.
-She is the author of My Eighty Years on the Plains, a chronicle of life in the pioneer days.
+She is the author of Eighty Years on the Plains, a chronicle of life in Alberta in the pioneer days.
 She lived a traditional Metis lifestyle, speaking French, English and Cree with her relatives and travelling in her father’s trade caravan.

 When the nomadic life of the Metis became unsustainable, she moved to Alberta with her adventurer husband Charley Smith, where they set up a homestead on the Jughandle Ranch on Pincher Creek, Alberta.